On a day when so many chose to scream, I spent the morning with a woman who couldn’t quit laughing.

 I was downtrodden.
 Forlorn.
 Bereft.
 I vowed to take action.
 That meant get out the vote.
 Not just me.
 I’m talking getting my mother and father to vote, too, which wasn’t as easy as it sounds because Mom and Dad have been dead for years.

 I wonder if Kylie would have laughed at that stupid joke.
 I suspect so.
-I imagine things like AM radio farm futures reports funny.
+I imagine she finds things like AM radio farm futures reports funny.

 I wasn’t even being funny.
 I was just there for a fast haircut and some light banter.

 What I got was about 10-minutes with a human laugh track.
 It was pure joy.

 People pay hundreds of dollars to top comedians in the hopes they’ll say things to make them laugh.
 I contend there’s an untapped fortune to be made by people who can appear soulfully sincere laughing at the things we say.